H-5138

 Plain Language

-Before a chatbot generates any output, the provider must give the user clear, conspicuous, and explicit notice that they are interacting with a chatbot, not a human.
-This notice must be repeated at the beginning of each communication, every hour during continuing interactions, and each time a user asks whether the chatbot is a natural person.
-The notice must be in the chatbot's communication language, in a font at least as large as the largest font used elsewhere in chatbot communications, and must comply with Attorney General regulations.
-This is an unconditional disclosure — it applies regardless of whether a reasonable person would be misled.
+Chatbot providers must disclose — clearly, conspicuously, and explicitly — that the user is interacting with a chatbot rather than a human before the chatbot generates any output.
+The disclosure must be repeated at the beginning of each communication, every hour during ongoing interactions, and any time a user asks whether the chatbot is a human.
+The notice must be in the same language as the chatbot's communications and in a font at least as large as the largest font used elsewhere in the chatbot interface.
+The Attorney General will prescribe the specific form and content of the notice by rule.

 Statutory Text